ycq19zsc/learnGit/readMe.txt

-This is a new repository.
+This is a edited repository.
+Git is free software distributed under the GPL.